CharlesHolbrow/midi-help/README.md

 - songPosition
 - channelPressure

-You can use these messages for input and output.
-See example above for details.
+Use these messages for input and output.
+See examples above for more detail.
 ```javascript
 // input
 parser.on('clock', function(){